PLEASE SUPPORT W42ST

 W42ST runs on limited resources to keep Hell’s Kitchen connected, updated and upbeat.
 Access is totally free.
 Please consider supporting what we do so that we can continue our work!

-If you walked away from last summer’s pop-up US Open tennis courts at Pier 76 with a burning desire to improve your serve, you’re in luck — the time has come to purchase or renew your NYC Parks outdoor tennis permit.
+Looking to mix up your pickleball practice with some tennis?
+If you’re searching for ways to improve your serve, you’re in luck — the time has come to purchase or renew your NYC Parks outdoor tennis permit.

 “Our outdoor tennis courts are treasured recreational spaces in all five boroughs as they provide fun and healthy exercise in the sunshine,” said NYC Parks Acting Commissioner Liam Kavanagh in a press release.
 “Whether you’re playing singles, doubles, or learning to play for the first time, your tennis reservation is only a few clicks away online.”

-The city’s tennis courts are open April 3 through November 20, and permits are required for play.
+The city’s tennis courts are open now through Sunday November 19, and permits are required for play.
 Permits cost $100 per season for adults ages 18 to 61, with a 10% discount available for IDNYC members.
-Permits for adults over 62 are available for $20, and permits for children under 18 are $10 — although a recent article in the Wall Street Journal questions whether these charges are too high for lower income families.
-New permits and renewals can be purchased online but be aware — if you’ve decided to pursue tennis on a New Year’s resolution whim, permits take up to 3 weeks to arrive by mail and are not available for same-day online purchase.
+Permits for adults over 62 are available for $20, and permits for children under 18 are $10.
+New permits and renewals can be purchased online but be aware that permits take up to three weeks to arrive by mail and are not available for same-day online purchase.
+You can also purchase or renew your tennis permit in person at the Arsenal, located at 830 Fifth Avenue in Central Park, between 9am and 4pm on Mondays through Fridays.
+Single-play permits are also available for $15 and gives you access to any NYC Parks outdoor court for one hour.

 If you’re looking to get a head start on your tennis practice indoors, there’s always the Manhattan Plaza Racquet Club (450 W43rd Street bw 9/10th Avenues), where you can sign up for private and group pro lessons, play in weekend doubles clinics, participate in matchups arranged by MPRC, join a competitive singles league, or try their Saturday night tennis party, combining friendly competition and socializing complete with food and drink.
-Though the indoor tennis bubble experienced an unexpected deflation in November, the facility is back up and running, and has been known now and then to welcome celebrities to the court.
+Though the indoor tennis bubble experienced an unexpected deflation in November of 2021, the facility is back up and running, has resurfaced its five courts and has been known now and then to welcome celebrities to the court.

 Where to Play Tennis with Your Permit on the West Side